 But here’s a question – why can’t we buy beer whenever we want?
 Seriously.
 Why not?

-I’m not even a militant atheist – I’ve watched enough Planet Earth to hold off on completely discounting some creative force, but this is some archaic bullshit.
+I’m not even an atheist – I’ve watched enough Planet Earth to hold off on completely discounting some creative force, but this is some archaic nonsense.
 We shouldn’t have to move into a pub to have beer on any Friday, and particularly not one that’s supposedly “good”.

 This section is made possible by Simplicity, New Zealand’s fastest growing KiwiSaver scheme.
 As a nonprofit, Simplicity only charges members what it costs to invest their money.
 It already has more than 12,500 plus members who, together, are saving more than $3.8 million annually in fees.
 This year, New Zealanders will pay more than $525 million in KiwiSaver fees.
 Why pay more than you need to?
 It takes two minutes to switch.
 Grab your IRD # and driver’s licence.
 It really is that simple.